 Picking a favorite anything is like picking a favorite child, whether that be a favorite beer pub, restaurant or gelateria.
 I love all the craft beer pubs in Florence for different reasons.
-These 2 are open all month long, Ferragosto included.
+These ones just happen to be open on Ferragosto in Florence:

-Brewdog- A quality rotating selection of mostly international craft beers and at least one of the owner’s designed brew on tap at any given time.
-Bar/Pub food is available, but that’s not what you should come for.
-The beer and staff are extremely quaffable, especially when one of the owners Lapo is around.
-Their collection of bottles and cans are exceptional, the burgers are decent and probably one of the best I’ve been able to find in town.
+Brewdog- A quality rotating selection of Italian-made and international craft beers and at least one of the owner’s designed brew on tap at any given time.
+The beer and staff are extremely quaffable, happy to share intel especially when one of the owners Lapo is around.
+Their collection of bottles and cans are exceptional, the burgers are decent and one of the best I’ve been able to find in this ribollita, lampre and chianti town.
 Address: Via Faenza, 21/R

 The Joshua Tree Pub- An institutional, soulful version of “Cheers” in Florence and the space recently underwent a renovation and it’s nicer than ever.
 They added more taps and are now more dedicated to serving craft beer, a mix between Italian and international brews.
 If Luca is around, you’ll be one of the luckiest beer lovers in town.
 Max, the owner is pretty awesome too and is super available to answer any and all questions (as long as it’s not a music night or they’re packed to the brim.)
 Beer geeks, stop by during the day if you wanna catch one of the extremely knowledgeable staff pourers.
 Address: Via della Scala, 37 (near the station)